 Once you’ve set your Account ID, you’ll see the following new options in the Usage over time chart:

-- Number of Accounts, an option for charting the number of accounts that meet specific criteria, ex. accounts with at least one user who used a feature.
+- Account Analysis, an option for charting the number of accounts that meet specific criteria, ex. accounts with at least one user who used a feature.

 - Filters for account properties, including owner, name, plan, revenue, and vertical, in addition to options to filter by accounts with a certain number of users who meet specific criteria.